Apanatshka/blog/content/optimising-recursive-ascent/index.md

 I'm going to cut the construction steps and go straight to the LALR automaton from this:

-{{ digraph(gz_file="optimising-recursive-ascent/single-automaton-dfa.gv", alt="Partially constructed automaton using the automata from the grammar rules, after merging states through NFA-to-DFA conversion") }}
+{{ digraph(gz_file="single-automaton-dfa.gv", alt="Partially constructed automaton using the automata from the grammar rules, after merging states through NFA-to-DFA conversion") }}

 The parse table representation of this DFA is the following: